-- Development will comprise two clusters of 6 and 5 dwellings respectively, each served by their own access from Coombe Road with a visibility splay of 2.4m x 40m. - The mix of dwellings will comply with Policy EM4. - Dwellings will be no more than two storeys, with no accommodation within the roof space beyond the first floor. - Prior to the occupation of any of the dwellings, a public footway shall be constructed along the frontage of the site with Coombe Road from the west end of the site to link with footpath 7b as shown on the illustrative plan. - The development will secure a Scheme of mitigation in the form of a green infrastructure, wildlife corridor formed by a woodland belt of at least 5m depth along the southern edge of this site, to be typical of the thicker hedgerows in and around the village. - A bespoke landscape and visual impact assessment appraisal will be required and should inform the design and layout of the site proposals and must incorporate the wildlife corridor and structured planting which is consistent with the local landscape character to integrate the development appropriately within its landscape setting. - Details of site levels, and where finished floor levels of the dwellings will be set in relation to existing site levels, will be provided. - The application must be accompanied by a detailed foul and surface water drainage strategy including sustainable urban drainage, and must demonstrate how surface water drainage can be satisfactorily accommodated to, if practical and feasible, alleviate current problems in Coombe Road adjacent to the site. - This site falls within a Groundwater Source Protection Zone 3.
-An assessment will be submitted with the application to demonstrate that the development will not have an adverse impact on the quality of surface or groundwater supplies and resources, and detail any controls required before development proceeds. - The proposal must be accompanied by a desk based Archaeological Investigation, with a more comprehensive investigation should this be necessary. - Any planning permission for the residential development shall ensure that provision is made to secure: - The implementation of the scheme of mitigation in full by the development; - Maintenance of the scheme of mitigation in perpetuity.
+- Development will accord with the indicative layout shown above in a cluster formation. - The mix of dwellings will comprise 3 x 3 bed and 3 x 2 bed. - Dwellings will be no more than two storeys, with no accommodation within the roof space beyond the first floor. - The development will secure a Scheme of mitigation in the form of a green infrastructure, wildlife corridor formed by a woodland belt of at least 5m depth along the southern edge of this site, to be typical of the thicker hedgerows in and around the village. - A bespoke landscape and visual impact assessment appraisal will be required and should inform the design and layout of the site proposals and must incorporate the wildlife corridor and structured planting which is consistent with the local landscape character to integrate the development appropriately within its landscape setting. - Details of site levels, and where finished floor levels of the dwellings will be set in relation to existing site levels, will be provided. - A single vehicular access will be from Coombe Road with a visibility splay of 2.4m x 40m. - The application must be accompanied by a detailed foul and surface water drainage strategy including sustainable urban drainage, and must demonstrate how surface water drainage can be satisfactorily accommodated to alleviate current problems in Coombe Road adjacent to the site. - This site falls within a Groundwater Source Protection Zone 3.
+An assessment will be submitted with the application to demonstrate that the development will not have an adverse impact on the quality of surface or groundwater supplies and resources, and detail any controls required before development proceeds. - The proposal must be accompanied by a desk based Archaeological Investigation, with a more comprehensive investigation should this be necessary. - The site owner will implement a covenant on a no-build zone strip of land immediately to the south of the site, adjacent to the site but outside the site itself, to the effect that it cannot be used for any purpose other than agriculture without the formal approval of the Parish Council. - Planning permission will be granted with permitted development rights in Classes A, B, C and E of the General Permitted Development Order 2015 (as amended) removed to ensure that dwellings retain the rural character in this peripheral location. - Any planning permission for the residential development shall ensure that provision is made to secure: - The implementation of the scheme of mitigation in full by the development; - Maintenance of the scheme of mitigation in perpetuity by the landowner.